 Primary congenital glaucoma (PCG) is an anomaly affecting anterior chamber angle which leads to obstruction of aqueous outflow, increased intraocular pressure (IOP) and optic nerve damage [1].
-Buphthalmos is used to describe visible enlargement of the eyeball at birth or early childhood due to an uncontrolled glaucoma [2].
-High intraocular pressure (IOP) causes increase in axial length and corneal dimensions of the eye, leading to axial myopia, stretched limbus, corneal thinning, and visibly enlarged eyeballs.
-The common causes of buphthalmos include primary congenital glaucoma (PCG), Sturge-Weber syndrome, neurofibromatosis and aniridia [2].
+Buphthalmos is an alternate term used to describe congenital glaucoma.
+Buphthalmos means "bull's eye."
+It is used to describe visible enlargement of the eyeball and clouding of cornea at birth or early childhood due to uncontrolled glaucoma [2].
+High intraocular pressure (IOP) causes increase in axial length and corneal dimensions of the eye, leading to axial myopia, stretched limbus, corneal thinning and visibly enlarged eyeballs.
+The common causes of buphthalmos include primary congenital glaucoma (PCG), Sturge-Weber syndrome, neurofibromatosis, and aniridia [2].

-The incidence of PCG is one in every 10,000-15,000 live births which accounts for 0.01-0.04% of total blindness [3].
-It is bilateral in up to 80% of cases and two-thirds of the cases are males.
+Incidence of PCG is one in every 10,000- 15,000 live births which accounts for 0.01-0.04% of total blindness [3].
+It is bilateral in up to 80% of cases and two-third of cases are males.
 Most cases are sporadic (90%) [4].
-However, in the remaining 10% there appears to be a strong familial pattern.
+However, in the remaining 10%, there appears to be a strong familial component.